johnwck/my_da_ds_work/2022_06_05_confidence_interval_sampling_error/README.md

 ![alt text](https://github.com/johnwck/my_da_ds_work/blob/master/2022_06_05_confidence_interval_sampling_error/chart_2.png)

-5. As shown in Chart 2 above, the sampling error is smaller.
+5. As shown in the chart above, the sampling error is smaller.

 6. The confidence interval at 95% confidence level is between 14.3 and 15.8 (narrower).